 Short Assignments: There will assignments of various lengths (and point values) posted to accompany the lectures and sets of required readings.
 Most will be due just before the class in which they will be discussed.
 Assignment due dates are non-negotiable except for very extenuating circumstances (medical, family emergency).

-Major Assignments: The major assignment will be case study presentation, to be done in pairs, to be announced during the second class.
+Major Assignments: The major assignment will be case study presentation to be announced during the second class.

 Final Grading Scale: